 └───────────────────┘

-Core Idea: A truly intelligent agent not only uses tools, but also learns and evolves from the experience of using them.
-It should remember the “playbook” for successfully solving certain tasks (i.e., prompt templates and tool-call sequences) and directly reuse it when similar tasks arise in the future.
+Core Idea: A truly intelligent Agent not only uses tools, but also learns and evolves from the experience of using them.
+It should remember the “patterns” for successfully solving certain types of tasks (i.e., prompt templates and tool call sequences), and directly reuse them when encountering similar tasks in the future.

 Implementation Strategies:

-• Experience storage: After a complex task is successfully completed, the agent stores the entire process (including user intent, chain of thought, tool-call sequence, and final result) as an “experience case” in the knowledge base
+• Experience storage: When a complex task is successfully completed, the Agent stores the entire process (including user intent, chain-of-thought, tool call sequence, final result) as an “experience case” in a knowledge base

-• Experience application: If a similar case is found, the agent uses its successful strategy as high-level guidance instead of starting from scratch each time
+• Experience application: If a similar case is found, the Agent uses that case’s successful strategy as high-level guidance instead of reasoning from scratch every time

 Architecture Design: